 Love is in the air — and it’s the kind that doesn’t involve chocolates, heart-shaped everything, or flowers.
 It’s the overwhelming love for job applicants and candidates that employers are feeling in what is one of the tightest job markets in more than a decade.
 And, from the look of recent employment outlook surveys and hiring trends, it doesn’t look like that trend is changing anytime soon.

 What is the future job outlook for 2019?
-Global recruiting and staffing firms are churning out publications as quickly as possible to share their anticipated hiring outlook for 2019.
+Global recruiting and staffing firms and headhunters are churning out publications as quickly as possible to share their anticipated hiring outlook for 2019.
 As a national recruiting firm headquartered out of Orlando, Florida, the team at 4 Corner Resources (4CR) thought it appropriate to share some insights of our own, as well as discuss the anticipations of other industry professionals.

 The Anticipated Hiring Outlook in 2019